-I had been at Diebold since 2000, and after the merger I remained at Detecon until 2004.
+I had been with Diebold since 2000, and after the merger I remained with Detecon until 2004.
 Initially, I was a Senior Consultant, later a Managing Consultant and Assignment Partner.
 A major part of my work flowed into the TIMElabs, where a kind of future research went on.

 What were the most exciting Detecon moments for you?

 The merger of Diebold and Detecon was a fascinating period; this was when I first experienced up close what it means to bring different cultures together.
 I continue to draw on this experience even today because the introduction of agile structures is always tied to a cultural transformation.